WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 # Call Signalling

 Call signalling is out of scope for usages like WebRTC but other usages may want a common REST API they can use.

-It works be having the client connect to a server when it starts up and send its current advertisement and open a web socket to receive proposals from the server.
-A client can make a rest call indicating the parties(s) it wishes to connect to and the server will then send propels to all clients that connect them.
-The signalling is based on the the advertimsment proposal ideas from [@I-D.peterson-sipcore-advprop].
+Call signalling works be having the client connect to a server when it starts up and send its current advertisement and open a web socket or to receive proposals from the server.
+A client can make a rest call indicating the parties(s) it wishes to connect to and the server will then send proposals to all clients that connect them.
+The proposal tell each client exactly how to configure it's media strack and MUST be either completely accepted, or completely rejected.

-## Switched Forwarding Unit (SFU)

-When several clients are in conference call, the SFU can forward packets based on looking at which clients needs a given GlobalEncodingID.
-By looking at the "active level", the SFU can figure out which endpoints are the active speaker and forward only those.
-The SFU never changes anything in the message.
+The signalling is based on the the advertisement proposal ideas from [@I-D.peterson-sipcore-advprop].

+We define one round trip of signalling to be a message going from a client up to a server in the cloud, then down to another client which returns a response along the reverse path.
+With this definition SIP is takes 1.5 round trips or more if TURN is needed to set up a call while this takes 0.5 round trips.

 # Signalling Examples